HoldenLab/VerciniAnalysisJ/README.md

 Open Fiji, start the plugin by running Plugins > VerciniAnalysisJ > Start Vercini ActionBar.
 Denoising may take >30 min for large datasets.
 Registration may take 5-15 min, also depending on the size of the dataset.
 All other operations should finish within 1 min.

+DEMO

-Some short test VerCINI data (raw data, and kymographs) is provided to check the plugins work as expected https://github.com/HoldenLab/VerciniAnalysisJ/tree/master/testing
+Some short test VerCINI data (videos and kymographs) are provided to check the plugins work as expected https://github.com/HoldenLab/VerciniAnalysisJ/tree/master/testing

 LICENSING INFORMATION